apikidy/telegramorgauth/README.md

+## HOW to Instal
+Open CMD : pip3 install telethon

 ## How to Setup API:
 - Go to https://my.telegram.org/auth and Login.
 - Click on API development tools and fill the required fields.